New student tailgate zone to open for 2017 football season

 “So our idea was to keep students going to the Hard Rock to tailgate and to keep them safe, so they can enjoy football season,” Mejia said.

-Final details have yet to be announced about the new zone.
-However, the bill Mejia helped pass requested a shaded area for students to escape the sun, as well as readily available water and food.
+The bill Mejia helped pass requested a shaded area for students to escape the sun, as well as readily available water and food.

 During one of the games in the 2016 football season, Mejia said the stadium ran out of paramedics because so many students suffered from complications from being outside in the heat.